LRydin/KramersMoyal/README.md

 - Include more kernels
 - Work through the documentation carefully
 - Create a sub-routine to calculate the Kramers–Moyal coefficients without a convolution

+# Changelog
+- Version 0.4 - Added the documentation, first testers, and the Conduct of Fairness
+- Version 0.32 - Adding 2 kernels: `triagular` and `quartic` and extenting the documentation and examples.
+- Version 0.31 - Corrections to the fft triming after convolution.
+- Version 0.3 - The major breakthrough: Calculates the Kramers–Moyal coefficients for data of any dimension.
+- Version 0.2 - Introducing convolutions and `gaussian` and `uniform` kernels.
+Major speed up in the calculations.
+- Version 0.1 - One and two dimensional Kramers–Moyal coefficients with an `epanechnikov` kernel.

 # Literature and Support